Long Beach, California: Ecology

 The area has historically included several ecological communities, with coastal scrub dominating.

 Demographics

 The top five countries of origin for Long Beach's immigrants are Mexico, the Philippines, Cambodia, El Salvador and Vietnam.
-The most common foreign languages spoken in Long Beach are Spanish, Khmer and Tagalog.
+The most common international languages spoken in Long Beach are Spanish, Khmer and Tagalog.
 There is a Mexican American/Chicano community in Long Beach.
 Cambodian people and Filipino Americans also settled in Long Beach.
 There is a Buddhist community in Long Beach.
 Christianity is the most common religion.